“The more you read, there more you’ll know.

 Debate and presentation,

-Recital of poetry and music.
+Recital of poetry,

 Reading at our school is developed through:

-As soon as children have completed the RWI scheme, Accelerated Reader is then used, which assess children’s comprehension of texts with quizzes after they have read an ability-appropriate book.
-Children in EYFS and KS1, all receive phonetically decodable books to encourage their independent reading as well as a ‘share with me book’ to encourage their love of sharing stories.
+In EYFS and KS1(or until needed), all children receive phonetically decodable books to encourage their independent reading as well as a ‘share with me book’ to encourage their love of sharing stories.

 Writing at our school is developed through:

-Jane Considine’s Spelling Book programme for Year 2,3,4,5 and 6,
+RWI spelling programme for Year 2,3,4,5 and 6.

-Daily grammar warm ups within each English lesson,
+Daily grammar warm ups within each English lesson.

 Teaching pupils to use a legible cursive style of handwriting (from Year 1) and making them aware of the importance of clear, neat presentation in order to communicate effectively,